ASonawane09/Task_05_Descriptive_Stats/README.md

 ## Methodology

 ### Phase 1 – Descriptive Analysis
-1. **Data Preparation**
+**Data Preparation**
 - Cleaned and structured the dataset for easy querying.
 - Handled missing values and ensured column naming consistency.

-2. **Question Design**
+**Question Design**
 - Developed **15 natural language questions** from basic counts to moderately complex queries.

-3. **LLM Interaction**
+**LLM Interaction**
 - Provided dataset context to an LLM and recorded responses for each question.

-4. **Validation**
+**Validation**
 - Wrote Python scripts to validate LLM answers via direct calculations on the dataset.

-5. **Visualization**
+**Visualization**
 - Created bar charts, scatter plots, and composite metrics to visualize results.

 ---

 ### Phase 2 – Advanced Reasoning
 This phase moved beyond surface-level stats into **multi-step reasoning** where the LLM had to connect multiple data points, aggregate information, and justify conclusions.

-**Types of Questions Asked:**
+**Types of Questions Asked**
 - **Composite Metrics Analysis** – e.g., “Which player had the highest combined efficiency when considering points, rebounds, assists, and shooting percentage?”
   - Required the LLM to normalize different metrics and combine them into a weighted score.
 - **Contextual Performance** – e.g., “Who contributed the most in games where the team scored under 70 points?”